mjclarke01/cmake_example/README.md

 ## Notes
 * Not setting the CMake build type doesn't necessarily mean it builds debug - it may build an empty build type (depends on the compiler and linker).
 It is better to be explicit.
+* In terms of libraries, PUBLIC means the everything can access it, PRIVATE means only the library itself can access it and INTERFACE means that everything but the library can access it.